Hysterectomy - abdominal - discharge

 You should be able to do most of your regular activities in 4 to 8 weeks.
 Before then:

-- Short walks are okay.
-Light housework is okay.
+- Short walks are ok.
+Light housework is ok.
 Slowly increase how much you do.

-- Ask your doctor when you can go up and down stairs.
+- Ask your provider when you can go up and down stairs.
 It will depend on the type of incision you had.

-- Do NOT drive a car for 3 weeks, especially if you are taking narcotic pain medicine.
-It's okay to ride in a car.
+- DO NOT drive a car for 3 weeks, especially if you are taking narcotic pain medicine.
+It is ok to ride in a car.

-- Ask your doctor when you will be healed enough to resume normal sexual activity.
+- Ask when you will be healed enough to resume normal sexual activity.
 This takes at least 12 weeks for most people.